klainfo/klainfo.github.io/_pages/about.md

 Hi there!

-I'm Kla *(published papers as Chakkrit Tantithamthavorn)*, a Director of Engagement and Impact, and a Senior Lecturer in Software Engineering in the Faculty of Information Technology, Monash University, Australia.
+I'm Kla *(published papers as Chakkrit Tantithamthavorn)*, the Course Director for Bachelor of Software Engineering (Honours), and a Senior Lecturer in Software Engineering in the Faculty of Information Technology, Monash University, Australia.

 My research is focused on developing AI-enabled software development techniques (e.g., AI for Software Defects, AI for Code Review, and AI for Agile) and tools (e.g, JITBot) in order to help developers find defects faster, improve developers' productivity, make better data-informed decisions, and better improve the quality of software systems.